 Olive oil is a must for topping your fava dip.
 Not only does the oil add more taste and silkiness to the puree, it also stops the fava from drying out on the table.

-You can add a sprinkling of paprika to your fava.
+You can add a sprinkling of paprika to your homemade fava.
 Some chopped olives, Greek dried oregano, crispy fried onions or extra lemon to squeeze over this delicious split pea puree.

 How much does this recipe make